 Have you ever used coconut oil for hypothyroidism?
 So, can coconut oil cure hypothyroidism?
 Not alone.
 Can it help people suffering from improper functioning of the thyroid?
 Yes, it can, because it is known to pump up energy and stimulate metabolism.
 Thus, it can be easily said that with the right combination of a balanced diet (that includes coconut oil), removal of junk and processed foods, and exercise, it is possible to overcome the symptoms of hypothyroidism.

 18. May Treat Hemorrhoids

 There are basically two ways to use coconut oil for hemorrhoids:

-Coconut oil’s anti microbial and inflammation-fighting properties make it perfectly suitable for applying topically to heal hemorrhoids.
+Coconut oil’s antimicrobial and inflammation-fighting properties make it perfectly suitable for applying topically to heal hemorrhoids.
 You may use dry cotton balls and soak them in virgin coconut oil.
 Apply the soaked balls on the affected areas in the rectum or outside the anus.
 For every application, use a fresh cotton ball to maintain hygiene.
-While it is not scientifically proven, several people suffering from hemorrhoids have tried coconut oil topically and have experienced the benefits.
+While it is not scientifically proven, several people suffering from hemorrhoidsi XA condition in which the veins of the rectum and anus are swollen and irritated, resulting in pain and bleeding. have tried coconut oil topically and have experienced the benefits.